How Will I be Supported?

 Faculty advisors are assigned to every resident on entering the program.
 They track each resident's progress, assist in developing goals throughout residency training, and help plan for the future.
 In the past, residents and faculty would struggle to find time to meet regularly.
 To overcome that barrier, the residency decided over 10 years ago to provide protected meeting time for advisors and advisees once every 4 weeks within the Thursday afternoon teaching schedule.

 The monthly Faculty-Resident Interaction Committee meeting allows the opportunity for residents to provide substantial input on decision-making within the residency.
 The process of residents being heard and valued models, for residents' professional development, the importance of listening to the input of others and of working in groups to solve problems.
 The meeting is organized and led by the chief residents, but attended by all members of the Residency Administration leadership team and is open to any faculty member who wishes to attend.

 Orientation for incoming residents is scheduled for the entire week prior to starting the first rotation.
-This week gives the class time to become acquainted, choose partners and become familiar with the outpatient practices as well as the inpatient rotations.
-Several activities during orientation include faculty and the PGY-2 and 3 classes to give everyone an opportunity to welcome the new class.
+This week gives the class time to develop bonds with each other and become familiar with the outpatient practices and the inpatient rotations.
+Some activities during orientation include faculty and the PGY-2 and 3 classes to give everyone an opportunity to welcome the new class..

 Residency Wellness Committee

 Our department and residency program have recently created a multi-disciplinary committee to help address the wellness needs of residents, faculty, and all of our co-workers.
 More information about this can be found at our Wellness page.